F.A.Q.

 1. What is the Go Kibbleless Movement?

 The Go Kibbleless Movement is a mission-driven initiative founded by Nikki Kendal to help Paw Parents break free from the harmful effects of processed kibble and embrace the benefits of a canine-specific, whole food natural diet.
-It’s about raising awareness, educating dog owners, and making healthier choices for our furry family members—one healthy bowl at a time.
+It’s about raising awareness, educating Paw Parents, and making healthier choices for our furry family members—one healthy bowl at a time.

 FAQ image